FirstFlush/street_ninja/README.md

-Street Ninja is an SMS-based app designed to help homeless individuals in vulnerable situations access critical resources like food, shelter, drinking fountains, toilets, and free WiFi.
+Street Ninja is an SMS-based app designed to help homeless individuals in the city of Vancouver access critical resources like food, shelter, drinking fountains, toilets, and free WiFi.
 Built with simplicity and practicality in mind, it provides real-time, location-based assistance to users via text messages.

 ## How It Works